Asteroid User Guide

 Even though Asteroid’s flow of control statements look so familiar, they support pattern matching to a degree not found in other programming languages and which we will take a look at below.

-with statement we pattern match the actual argument that is
+with expression we pattern match the actual argument that is

 being passed in against the variable